alari777/gambit-labs-modbus/README.md

 - http://34.23.45.250

 For this reason you can start docker container of this project with `authentication`   ONLY at the LOCAL MACHINE.

+# <a name="how_it_works">How it works</a>

+As I understand feed gives a generic raw binary data.
+JS provides few approaches how to work with the same data.
+I decided to use `ArrayBuffer` and `DataView`.
+The first one creates a new `ArrayBuffer` of the given length in bytes.
+The second one provides a low-level interface for reading and writing multiple number types in a binary `ArrayBuffer`.
+As I see from documentation there are some types like: `REAL4`, `LONG`, `INTEGER` and other.
+All these types can be to calculate via methods of `DataView`.
+For example `setUint8`/`getUint8`, `setUint16`/`getUint16` and others.
+It depends on what kind of type of Modbus the current register is using.
+My functions just wrappers the work with `ArrayBuffer` and `DataView`.

 # <a name="tests">Tests</a>